lizverbeek/RHEA_model/README.md

 ### Description
 Python replication of the Risks and Hedonics in Empirical Agent-based (RHEA) land market model.
-The RHEA model simulates the aggregated impact of household residential location choices under natural hazard risks.
-The model consists of realtor and household agents forming ask and bid prices from adaptive price expectations.
-Households are heterogeneous in income, risk perceptions and preferences for coastal amenities.
+The RHEA model simulates the aggregated impact of household residential location choices under natural hazard risks in the United States.
+The model consists of a realtor agent providing adaptive price expectations for selling household agents in the housing market.
+Buyers evaluate available properties based on their own preferences for property characteristics, (flood) risk perceptions and budget.
+The trade process is a double auction in which sellers and buyers negotiate on a transaction price based on their ask and bid prices, respectively.

 This implementation of the RHEA model is based on the original RHEA model written in NetLogo [[1]](#1) and on additional improvements on this model written in R [[2, 3, 4]](#2).
 The Python implementation is based on the original NetLogo and R source codes.